nexmo-community/client-sdk-android-api-envision/README.md

 - Kotlin FLow
 - RxJava

-For now this project is merely a wrapper around ordinal client SDK API, but usage of the Kotlin FLow is very promising.
+For now this project is merely a wrapper around existing client SDK API, but usage of the Kotlin FLow is very promising.

 ## Example - Load conversation events